brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 Readers --

 I recently attended the 2025 edition of Rails World in Amsterdam, my third year of Rails World in a row, or a perfect grade of three out of three.
-I don't attend many other conferences, but Rails World is _the_ best conference, so I'll keep going back as long as I can keep getting tickets (it was very close this year).
+I don't attend many other conferences, but Rails World is _the_ best conference, so I'll keep going back as long as I can get tickets (it was very close this year).

 Like the inaugural Rails World in 2023, it was held in the gorgeous Beurs van Berlage, a stately edifice in central Amsterdam built in 1903 as the city's stock exchange.
 Attending an event there feels like you're part of an exclusive diplomatic summit in the old world.